 God wanted the lost pagans living on Crete to see their changed lives and be confronted with living examples of Jesus Christ.
 Society was to be flooded at every level with the irrefutable proof of changed lives.

-God has always worked out His plan in this world through individual believers who struggle2 through life.
-One of the struggles believers have always faced while seeking to follow the Lord is: bitterness.
+God has always worked out His plan in this world through individual believers who struggle through life.
+One of the struggles believers have always faced while seeking to follow the Lord is bitterness.

 The immeasurable power of God is stopped when His people disobey.
-God’s grace teaches us to deny ungodliness, but when we resist that grace our sin grieves and quenches the Holy Spirit3.
+God’s grace teaches us to deny ungodliness, but when we resist that grace, our sin grieves and quenches the Holy Spirit.

 At the heart of bitterness is a hurt that is internalized and not forgiven.

-Perhaps the strongest warning Jesus ever gave to his disciples was in Matthew 18—He warned that the results of a bitter and unforgiving heart were grave.
-For a moment turn there to Matthew 18:21-35, stand with me and listen to the gravity of Christ’s warning.
+Perhaps the strongest warning Jesus ever gave to his disciples was in Matthew 18—he warned that the results of a bitter and unforgiving heart were grave.
+For a moment turn there to Matthew 18:21-35, and listen to the gravity of Christ’s warning.